For service in the Atlanta, Georgia area contact or call us:

-They will soon keep hours of operation in electronic logs for truckers.
+Electronics logs for truckers keep hours of operation for truckers.
 The FMCSA took another step by introducing its proposal for the electronic logging devices to become reality.

 The Federal Motor Carrier Safety Administration (FMCSA) believes the mandate will reduce the hours of service (HOS) violations by making it more difficult for truckers to misrepresent their time behind the wheel and the time required for rest between driving hours.